markprodehl/Employee-Tracker/README.md

  # Description:

  The Employee Tracker application is a business tool that tracks human resources.
 It allows the user to add and remove employees, assign employee roles, and keep track of employee managers.
-It includes functions to add and delete departments and roles as well as edit existing employees by assigning new roles and managers in one simple command line app.
+It includes functions to add and delete departments and roles as well as edit existing employees by assigning new roles and managers all in one simple command line app.

  # Table Of Contents